robinpoort/vanilla-js-responsive-menu/README.md

 1.  make sure you have a wrapper around the menu with the "navigation_container" class.
 When changed also change this in the CSS (or SCSS) file
 2. Add a "closed" class to the 'menu' setting element (see below).
 Default is the first `<ul>`.
 This is the same class as the "hideclass" option (see below) so if you change that also change in CSS file
 3. Use an unordered list as your menu

+*Tips:*
+1. Add an "active" or "current" class to the active <li> element to make sure the sub-items show correctly when JS disabled/broken
+2. Add a "parent" class to the parent <li> to show that an item has children (you still need to style that)

 Place following on the bottom of your document: